Wilhelm Grimm

 "Grimm, Jacob Ludwig Carl" and "Grimm, Wilhelm Carl".
 The Deutsches Biographisches Archiv records Wilhelm's name as "Grimm, Wilhelm Karl".
 The Allgemeine Deutsche Biographie gives the names as "Grimm: Jacob (Ludwig Karl)" and "Grimm: Wilhelm (Karl)".
 The National Union Catalog Pre-1956 Imprints also gives Wilhelm's name as "Grimm, Wilhelm Karl".)
-24 February 1786 – 16 December 1859) was a German author, philologist and anthropologist.
+24 February 1786 – 16 December 1859) was a German writer, philologist and anthropologist.
 He was the younger brother of Jacob Grimm, of the literary duo the Brothers Grimm.

 Life and work

 Wilhelm was born in February 1786 in Hanau, in Hesse-Kassel.
 In 1803, he started studying law at the University of Marburg, one year after his brother Jacob started there.
 The two brothers spent their entire lives close together.
 In their school days, they had one bed and one table in common; as students, they had two beds and two tables in the same room.
 They always lived under one roof and had their books and property in common.